RTradeLtd/TxPB/doc/CONFIGURATION.md

 ## API

 The `api` section is used to configure the gRPC API server.
+For a brief overview on jaeger tracing, see [our short tracing doc](TRACING.md).

 Configuration Options: